Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

 This study estimates sequences of OD matrices for the offline calibration of microscopic traffic simulations.
 The primary objective is to simulate detector data as link flows aggregated over 5-minute intervals, ensuring they closely match ground-truth observations.
 A fundamental challenge arises from the temporally complex and stochastic relationships inherent in vehicle-level dynamics.

-The input-output relation is illustrated in \textbf{Figure 1}, which shows how vehicles with the same OD pair can influence detector data differently.
+The input-output relation is illustrated in Figure~\ref{fig1}, which shows how vehicles with the same OD pair can influence detector data differently.
 For instance, vehicles \#1 and \#2 depart simultaneously but take different paths, resulting in their detection at separate detectors.
 Conversely, vehicles \#1 and \#3 depart at different timesteps yet are recorded within the same timestep due to variable network conditions, such as congestion.
 Any detector may not capture vehicle \#4 if its chosen trajectory does not traverse a monitored link, or if it exits the network or remains in transit after the simulation.
-These complex and stochastic outcomes make it analytically intractable to attribute observed link flows back to specific departure decisions, which constitutes the core of the credit assignment problem \cite{ref19}.
+These complex and stochastic outcomes make it analytically intractable to attribute observed link flows back to specific departure decisions, which constitutes the core of the credit assignment problem \citep{ref19}.

 To address this challenge, we reformulate the DODE problem as a sequential decision-making task.
-This task is formally structured using an MDP framework \cite{ref19}.
+This task is formally structured using an MDP framework \citep{ref19}.
 We represent the network dynamics, driven by vehicle departures and their subsequent travel, as a discrete-time system with sufficiently short timesteps.
 This discrete representation allows the Markov property, which posits that the subsequent state depends only on the current state and the chosen action, to serve as a reasonable approximation of real-world traffic dynamics.
-By explicitly modeling the probabilistic nature of state transitions, this formulation effectively captures the temporally complex and stochastic nature inherent in the simulation.
+By formulating the DODE process as an MDP with stochastic transitions, we represent the temporally complex and stochastic evolution induced by microscopic interactions.
+The transition kernel is not available in closed form in a microscopic simulator; instead, the simulator provides samples of the transition kernel.